Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 Compared to CoreData, userDefault is used to store simple data.

 ## UserDefaults
 userDefault is a class apple provided.
 It is used to save data for offline use.
 You can save primary data type and other data type which apple provide us.
-Also, you can save custom object too.This data will be saved into plist.
+Also, you can download custom data type too.This data will be saved into plist.
 Data will be saved in key&values format.

 ### Advantage and Disadvantage
 Advantage - It is fast,it can't save complex data type.
 It is designed to save small data like preference of userApps Disadvantage - It is not useful for sensitive data.
 Ex: Access Tokens, Active Renewable subscription flags, Number of available coins.

 ### How to save CustromData types
+To save custom Objects, you need to create objects, and encode into data. setValue for data using specific keyword Example

+## NSSecureCodings
+NSSecureCoding is protocol introduced in the IOS, NSSecureCoding extends the NSCoding protocol by adding the method supportSecureCodings By conforming to NSSecureCoding, a class declares that it handles encoding and decoding of instance of its in a way that guards against substitution attacks
+To save objects, we should use -decodeObjectOfClass:forKey: rather than -decodeObjectForKey:

 ## ContactHandler
 You can send mail, call, message by using this component